Skip to contents

 Generating the data list

-We’ll start by creating a data list that stores our input variables.
+We’ll start by creating a data list that stores our input features.

 # Note that you do not need to explicitly name every single named element